 Instructions

-- Wash the currants, raisins and cranberries and drain.
+- Wash the currants, raisins, and cranberries and drain.

 - Pour the water there and knead for 2-3 minutes.

-- Add the salt and cranberries, currants and raisins.
+- Add the salt and cranberries, currants, and raisins.

-- Continue kneading until dough is elastic (about 10-15 minutes).
+- Continue kneading until the dough is elastic (about 10-15 minutes).
 If the dough is too dry, then pour some milk.
 If it is too wet, add some extra flour.

 - Place the dough in a greased bowl and let rise (under a wet tea towel) until the dough is doubled in size (about 1 hour).

-- Press gently on the dough to get air out and place the bread in a loaf tin.
+- Press gently on the dough to get the air out and place the bread in a loaf tin.

 - Cover with a damp tea towel.

-- Allow to rise for a second time.
+- Allow rising for a second time.

-- After a one hour rise, bake the bread in the oven, for 45 minutes.
+- After a one-hour rise, bake the bread in the oven, for 45 minutes.

 - Coat the top of the bread with butter when you remove it from the oven.